-- Transparency: to show more clearly how many funds are distributed to individual schools, and for which purposes - Equity: to ensure a rough parity of funds distributed based on actual identified student need - Flexibility: to give school leaders and communities the power and responsibility to make more program decisions with budgeted dollars
+- Equity: to ensure a rough parity of funds distributed based on actual identified student need - Flexibility: to give school leaders and communities the power and responsibility to make more program decisions with budgeted dollars

 In addition, Colorado's SBB practitioners demonstrate a level of diversity in detail and implementation.
-Several important lessons can be gleaned, especially from the most robust (District 49 - Falcon) and oldest (Poudre, Denver, Douglas County) SBB programs.
-Adams 12 and Jefferson County have launched newer initiatives.
+Several important lessons can be gleaned, especially

-School Board Role: Little is needed except to set the direction for the superintendent or other district leaders to pursue development of SBB.
+School Board Role:

+Little is needed except to set the direction for the superintendent or other district leaders to pursue development of SBB.
 Certainly, no state intervention is needed, just school board-level oversight to ensure progress is made toward smarter spending in service of student needs.

-1. District leadership needs to set the standard for

-- a culture shift.
-But the chief business or financial officer role is crucial to success, using accounting tools to expand opportunities for smarter school-level decision-making. - 2.
+- 1. District leadership needs to set the standard for a culture shift.
+But the chief business or financial officer role is crucial to success, using accounting tools to expand opportunities for smarter schoollevel decision-making. - 2.
 District officials need to communicate regularly with building leaders their risks and opportunities, and be patient for a two- to three-year transformation to occur.
 Principals need to be prepared to justify their decisions with their respective communities and to highlight the successes enabled by a rational and inclusive SBB process. - 3.
 There will always be limitations to funds that can be empowered at the school level, but they are likely fewer than you think.
-SBB districts should constantly look at ways to preserve and expand both the revenue streams and budget areas under school-level autonomy. - 4.
-Enable individual schools to carry over funds in "savings accounts" to be used for local priorities.
-This approach stifles the "use-it-or-lose-it" mentality and empowers student-centered programming and creative solutions at the building level. - Examine and pursue ways to use SBB to reward schools for meeting performance targets based on multiple valid measures aligned with local academic goals.
+SBB districts should constantly look at ways to preserve and expand both the revenue streams and budget areas under schoollevel autonomy.

+- 4. Enable individual schools to carry over funds in "savings accounts" to be used for local priorities.
+This approach stifles the "use-it-or-lose-it" mentality and empowers student-centered programming and creative solutions at the building level. - 5.
+Examine and pursue ways to use SBB to reward schools for meeting performance targets based on multiple valid measures aligned with local academic goals.

-Ben DeGrow, ColoradoStudent-Based Budgeting on the Rise (2015), https://i2i.org/colorado-student-based-budgeting-on-the-rise/.
+Ben DeGrow, Colorado Student-Based Budgeting on the Rise (2015), https://i2i.org/wp-content/uploads/2015/08/ IP-2-2015-2.pdf.